miracle-nwauche/Miracle-s-Project-Portfolio/README.md

 Key Roles
 - Security Management through controls and policies for concatenation
 - Explained the use of FERPA (Family Educational Rights and Privacy Act) policy in alignment with network diagram for data loss prevention
-- Aligned VPN responsiblities with accordance to guidelines protecting health information, computer fraud, as well as State and Local provacy acts
+- Aligned VPN responsiblities with accordance to guidelines protecting health information, computer fraud, as well as State and Local privacy acts

+  Executive Summary:
+  A network was designed to provide reliable connectivity between apartment buildings in State College while ensuring data security.
+The plan outlined key requirements such as network segments, connected systems, site locations, and Wi-Fi access.
+Security needs were assessed, focusing on compliance with laws like FERPA, HIPAA, and PCI-DSS.
+The network design featured Site-to-Site connectivity, Main site, and Typical Local Site configurations, with security systems including VPN servers, firewalls, and intrusion detection.